open-learning/git4ol/README.md

 Stimulus as multiple paragraphs
 ```

-When all of the steps are added we need to create a tag containing the lesson name and version linked to the last commit in the lesson:
+When all of the steps are added we need to create a tag containing the lesson name and version linked to the `HEAD` of the branch:

 ```shell
 author@shell:~/mock$ git tag markdown@0.0.0